NIMBioS Working Group: Food Web Dynamics

 Three projects are now fairly well developed and should be soon ready for manuscript preparation, with final manuscript preparation done by the third meeting.
 The manuscripts include as follows: (1) the minimal model for spatial stoichiometry; (2) processing chain models in spatial settings; and (3) resource ratio theory in diffusive models.
 Other projects that are progressing include "Odum in equations" and a review of stoichiometry as a focus of ecosystem homeostasis.

 NIMBioS Working Groups are chosen to focus on major scientific questions at the interface between biology and mathematics.
 NIMBioS is particularly interested in questions that integrate diverse fields, require synthesis at multiple scales, and/or make use of or require development of new mathematical/computational approaches.
-NIMBioS Working Groups are relatively small (10-12 participants, with a maximum of 15), focus on a well-defined topic, and have well-defined goals and metrics of success.
-Working Groups will typically meet 2-4 times over a two-year period, with each meeting lasting 3-5 days; however, the number of participants, number of meetings, and duration of each meeting is flexible, depending on the needs and goals of the Group.
+NIMBioS Working Groups are relatively small (up to 10 participants), focus on a well-defined topic, and have well-defined goals and metrics of success.
+Working Groups will meet up to 3 times over a two-year period, with each meeting lasting up to 2.5 days.